saigontrade88/federated-learning-lib/quickstart.md

 ```commandline
 pip install federated-learning-lib/<IBM_federated_learning_whl_file>
 ```
+You might need to install an adversarial ML library such as IBM Adversarial Toolbox.

 **Note**: Lastest IBM FL library supports Keras model training with two different Tensorflow Backend versions (1.15 and 2.1).
 It is recommended to install IBM FL in different conda environment with different tf versions.
 See [here](setup.md#installation-with-conda-recommended) for details of how to set up IBM FL with a specific tensorflow backend.